-\paragraph{Channel positions and viewership.} From Nielsen we have yearly data on channel positions and ratings for Fox News Channel, CNN, and MSNBC.
-These are the same as the data used by \cite{MartinYurukoglu2017AER}.
-First, we have the channel lineup for all the U.S. broadcast operators and the respective zip code areas served.
-Second, we have viewership information representing the share of individuals tuned in to each channel by zip code.
-This value is proportional to the average number of minutes spent watching a channel per household.
-As the original data are at the zip code level, we follow \cite{GallettaandAsh2019} and aggregate both the ratings and the channel positions at the county level.
-Specifically, we create county-year average channel positions, weighting the observations by population size in the zip code, while we weight ratings by the number of survey individuals in the zip code according to Nielsen.
-These variables are then collapsed at the county level by computing the mean across the years 2005-2008.
+\paragraph{Newspaper-level circulation data.} We match each local newspaper outlet with its primary county based on the newspaper name and the geographical information provided by NewsLibrary (e.g., \textit{The Call (Woonsocket, RI)} or the \textit{Albany Democrat-Herald (OR)}), the U.S. Newspaper Directory, or manual web searches.
+We then matched each newspaper to the associated total circulation numbers (as of 2004) reported by \cite{Gentzkow_Shaprio_Sinkinson_2014}.

-\paragraph{Other demographic covariates.} Finally, we have a rich set of demographic covariates from the 2000 census.
-These variables are measured at the zip code level.
-To get the aggregate value for the county, we weight them by zip code population.
-Appendix Table \ref{sumstat} lists these variables along with summary statistics.
+\paragraph{Channel positions and viewership.} From Nielsen, we have yearly data on channel positions and ratings for Fox News Channel (FNC) and MSNBC for the years 2005-2008.
+These are the same data used, for example, by \cite{MartinYurukoglu2017AER} and \citet{ash2023cable}.
+First, we have the channel lineup for all U.S. broadcast operators and the respective areas served.
+Second, we have the viewership measure called ratings, which is proportional to the average number of minutes spent watching a channel per household.
+The channel lineup and viewership data come at the zipcode level, which we aggregate to the county level as the average across zipcodes weighted by the number of Nielsen survey respondents in the zipcode.
+After computing these values by county-year, we then collapse to the county level by averaging within county across 2005-2008.